-FTP error code

-will receive when a virus is detected in a transferred file.
+FTP error code Restricted to 3 digits, this field contains the error code that the user or the FTP server will receive when a virus is detected in a transferred file.
 Example: 425 Accompanying message This spot is reserved for the message that will be sent with the error code when a virus is detected while sending/receiving a file to/from an FTP server.
 Example: Virus detected.
 Transfer aborted.